Gynecologic Complaints in the Adolescent Female

 Frequently, young female patients in the emergency department have not had a prior pelvic exam.
-If the current complaint necessitates a gynecologic exam, consent is required from the patient.
+If the current complaint necessitates a gynecologic exam, consent must be obtained from the adolescent.
 Reassurance and answering all questions prior to the exam should reduce patient and parental stress.
 Again, the parents should be excused from the room if the adolescent prefers, and a chaperone should accompany the provider.
 After the patient dons a gown, removes her undergarments, and is provided with a sheet to cover her lap, describe each step of the exam before you start the exam and again as you perform the exam.
-Use appropriately sized (e.g., small) specula to minimize discomfort.
+Use appropriately sized specula to minimize discomfort.
 First, an external exam should be performed, looking for infectious lesions, signs of vaginitis, and also any signs of abuse (note that in the majority of exams, even if there is abuse, there are no signs).
 Second, a speculum exam is performed to inspect the cervix and vaginal vault for bleeding, discharge from the cervical os, cervical lesions, or other abnormalities.
 Finally, a bimanual exam should be performed to detect any adnexal tenderness, masses, or cervical motion tenderness.

 Updates on Issues of Confidentiality